CV GIANCARLODINARDO.6@GMAIL.COM

 After the work

-Nine video variants from one formula, each isolating a specific variable for clean attribution
+Nine video variants from one formula, each isolating a specific variable — not to scale all nine, but to identify which element was driving performance and brief from confirmed insight

 Five region-level CBOs, each with its own monthly budget, adsets, and performance baseline